-In the movie version of the Trapper Keeper story (Angled Pockets and Velcro - coming to theaters in 2018), E. Crutchfield will release the Trapper to resounding yawns until one brave young girl decides to make the portfolio for kids popular.
+In the movie version of the Trapper Keeper story, E. Crutchfield will release the Trapper to resounding yawns until one brave young girl decides to make the portfolio for kids popular.
 But in real life, the Trappers were wildly successful.
 After Mead launched the Trappers in 1978, they sold over $100 million of the folders and notebooks every year until 1996, when the sales of paper products started to noticeably decrease.

 When Trapper Keepers were released - from the late '70s all the way through the mid '90s - they were the one thing that every student could agree on.
 Not only were Trappers a status symbol, they were also a must-have item in every day life.
 One Keeper-Head remembers, “You don’t really remember a notebook or the pens and pencils you used.
 But maybe you remember your [Trapper Keeper]."
 They continued to wax nostalgic, "[It] wasn’t a regular school product.
 When you got it, it was almost like a Christmas present.
 You were excited to have it."
 You see, Trapper Keepers were one small, organizational-tool place where you could really show your personality.
 Into horses?
 Soccer?
 Care Bears?
 There was a Trapper Keeper for you.